sower-j/modding-guides/horizon-framework-custom-groups.md

   - Master ESMs - Any plugin that ends in `.esm`
   - ESLs - Any plugin that ends in `.esl`
   - HZ Patches - Plugins that have `Z_Horizon.esp` as a master
+  - FallUI - All FallUI mods should be placed in this group

 ## Adding Plugins to New Groups